You can also look up documentation for Style Sheets, create and move rulesets, extract variables, and more.

 In the Choose color dialog that opens, pick the desired new color and click Choose.

 colorproperty with a gutter icon of the corresponding color.
 When you hover over a color icon, JetBrains Rider displays a popup that shows the color preview and its hexadecimal code.

 By default, JetBrains Rider displays color icons in the gutter.
 If they are for some reason hidden, you can return them at any time.

 In the Settings/Preferences dialog (Ctrl+Alt+S), go to .
 The Gutter Icons page opens.

 In the Common area, select the Color preview checkbox.

-For HTML, XHTML files, JetBrains Rider suggests a way to explore all styles applied to an arbitrary tag.
+In HTML and XHTML files, JetBrains Rider can show you all the styles applied to an arbitrary tag.

 From the context menu of a tag, select.

 JetBrains Rider opens the CSS Styles tool window with two panes, the left-hand pane shows the styles for the tag and the right-hand pane shows their definitions.
 For each tag, JetBrains Rider opens a separate tab.